sflyranger/Spam-Detection-Pipelines-/README.md

-# **Spam Detection Model using Small Data Pipelines**
+# **Spam Detection Model: Tackling Imbalanced Data with Small Pipelines**

-This repository contains two python notebooks that demonstrate a structured approach to building and evaluating a spam detection model.
-The project addresses the challenges of working with imbalanced data, specifically focusing on detecting spam messages in a dataset with a significant class imbalance.
+This repo walks through how I built and evaluated a spam detection model, focusing on how to handle imbalanced data.
+It includes two Jupyter notebooks that break down the process into manageable steps, from initial data processing to selecting the final model.

 ## Notebooks Overview

 ### 1. **Spam Detection Model - Small Data Pipelines**
-This notebook outlines the creation of three separate pipelines, each addressing the issue of class imbalance in different ways.
-It includes:
+This notebook covers the creation of three pipelines, each tackling the challenge of imbalanced data a bit differently.
+Here’s what you'll see:
-- Data sampling from the original dataset.
+- Sampling a portion of the dataset for quicker iterations.
-- Preprocessing the text using **Spacy**.
+- Preprocessing text using **Spacy**.
-- Building an XGBoost classification model combined with **TFIDF** vectorization.
+- Building an **XGBoost** classifier with **TFIDF** vectorization.
-- Hyperparameter tuning using **RandomizedSearchCV**.
+- Tuning hyperparameters with **RandomizedSearchCV**.
-- Model evaluation based on **F1 score**, which is critical for imbalanced datasets.
+- Evaluating models using the **F1 score**, which is critical when working with class imbalance.

 ### 2. **Final Model Training**
-The second notebook focuses on training the best-performing model from the initial evaluation.
-This model is trained on a larger sample of the data and evaluated on unseen test data to ensure generalization.
-This notebook includes:
+In this notebook, I take the best-performing model from the first stage and train it on a larger data sample.
+The focus here is:
-- Further feature engineering.
+- Applying more feature engineering.
-- Training the final model on a larger dataset.
+- Training the model on a larger dataset for generalization.
-- Evaluating model performance using ROC-AUC and classification reports.
+- Evaluating model performance using ROC-AUC curves and classification reports.

 ## Key Features
-- **Data Preprocessing**: Includes handling missing values, tokenization, lemmatization, stopword removal, and feature extraction using **TFIDF Vectorizer**.
+- **Data Preprocessing**: Includes handling missing values, tokenization, lemmatization, stopword removal, and extracting features using **TFIDF**.
-- **Imbalanced Data Handling**: Various methods such as **SMOTE** and class weighting are employed to address the imbalance between ham and spam classes.
+- **Handling Imbalanced Data**: I used techniques like **SMOTE** and class weighting to make sure the model doesn’t overlook spam messages.
-- **Model Tuning**: Hyperparameter tuning is done using **RandomizedSearchCV** to find the best-performing model.
+- **Model Tuning**: Used **RandomizedSearchCV** to find the best model setup.
-- **Evaluation Metrics**: The model is evaluated using classification reports, **F1 score**, and **ROC-AUC** curves to provide a comprehensive analysis of its performance.
+- **Evaluation**: Assessed the model using classification reports, **F1 score**, and **ROC-AUC** curves to make sure it performs well.

 ## Results and Visualizations
 The final model performance is visualized using several plots and classification reports: